 To start the filler cream, add the whipping cream into a big pot and mix until there aren’t any lumps of cream.
-Add the sugar, the yolks and the lima zest and mix until the sugar is dissolved.
+Add the sugar, the yolks, the flour, and the lemon zest and mix until the sugar is dissolved.

 Bring the pot to the stove at medium heat.
-Stir incessantly until the mix is thick.
-Remove from the stove and let it chill.
+Stir incessantly until the mix is thick (note 1).
+Remove from the stove and let it chill (note 3)

-Now fill the cupcake forms with the cream and take to the oven for 15 minutes.
+Now fill the cupcake forms with the cream and take to the oven for 15 – 20 minutes. (note 2)

 Let them chill and sprinkle with glass sugar and cinnamon.